Trent Staggs: Mayor of Riverton (2018–2026)

 Staggs was elected mayor of Riverton in 2017 with 60% of the vote.
 In 2020, he was the Republican nominee for mayor of Salt Lake County, Utah.
 He lost to Democrat Jenny Wilson.
 In 2021, he was re-elected Riverton mayor unopposed.

 Staggs left the Unified Police Department (UPD) of Greater Salt Lake in favor if one that serves exclusively Riverton City, based on concerns that low-crime cities in Salt Lake County, like Riverton, were paying too much for the service and not seeing an increase in the number of officers.

 In June 2019, the city swore in 35 officers for the new police department.
 He also led an initiative to reduce misuse of opioids in the city in partnership with Utah-based medication disposal organization called NarcX.

 In 2019, he rejected a proposal that would have increased the salary of the Riverton mayor.

 In 2023, he was named best mayor in Utah by the Best of State organization.

+Adhering to his belief in term limits, Staggs did not run for reelection in 2025.